Leaseholder Support Scheme: guidance for applicants

 If the independent financial advisor advises a buy-out is the best option for you then your case handler will explain what happens next should you wish to sell.
 If your home is purchased you’ll be able to sell it and move on, or you could have the option to rent your home back.
 Don’t worry, the scheme will also help you through this.

-To be eligible for help from the Leaseholder Support Scheme you will be living in an eligible building and be able to show that you are an owner-occupier or displaced resident in, or facing, significant financial hardship due to fire safety issues.
+To be eligible for help from the Leaseholder Support Scheme you will be the owner of a property in an eligible building and in, or facing, significant financial hardship.

 As the first step, you’ll need to complete the eligibility checker to see if you may be eligible for support